AnnaSalek/Royal_Icing/Royal_Icing.md

 |3 |Medium |More liquid than piping consistency, but still holds its shape |Outlining and flooding with one consistency, creating puffy areas|
 |4 |Flood |As the name suggests, it floods - like honey, for example |Flooding, wet-on-wet technique|

-The examples of icing concistencies you can see on the picuture below:
+On the picture below you can see the examples of mentioned icing consistencies:

 ![This is how it looks like](consistencies.jpg)